 1. Vintage Florals

-The vintage look has been a trend for several years, and different kinds of flowers seem to always be in style for wedding invitations.
+The vintage look has been a trend for several years, and different kinds of flowers are always in style for wedding invitations.
 This year, the trends are merging to form a variety of floral and retro looks that can be personalized to each couple.

 For example, the colors could be dated, such as stylized blooms that almost look like 1970s paisley or realistic-looking long-stem flowers like you might see in a 1920s wedding bouquet.

-With the vast number of potential flower and color combinations, vintage floral invites could be as varied as the couples themselves.
+With the vast number of potential flower and color combinations, vintage floral invites could be as varied as the couples.

 Foil stamping has become popular to give wedding stationery a glimmer of gold or silver, especially in the form of featuring the bride and groom’s names in gold.
 This can be expensive, though.
 Luckily there are other ways to get the look of precious metals with print.

-Some printers stock metallic papers with varying degrees of shine, from just a slight glitter all the way to an almost mirror-like reflective metallic look.
+Some printers stock metallic papers with varying degrees of shine, from just a slight glitter to an almost mirror-like reflective metallic look.
 Additionally, a decent designer should be able to create the illusion of silver or gold with the right colors and gradients.

 3. Distinctive Shapes